Dark Skies

 Culture

 For most of human history, nightfall brought the sky to life.
-Long before electric lights, the stars were a nightly presence, shaping how humans understood time, place, and their relationship to the universe.
+Long before electric lights, the stars were a nightly companion, shaping how humans understood time, place, and their relationship to the universe.

 Across cultures and continents, people looked to the night sky for meaning and guidance.
 Constellations became stories passed down through generations, connecting families, communities, and civilizations.
 The stars helped people navigate land and sea, track the seasons, and mark important moments.
 The moon’s phases guided calendars and celebrations.
 The night sky was not distant or abstract; it was an intimate and shared part of daily life.